alextac98/home/README.md

-# home
+# Home Configuration [template]
-Configuration for home servers
+Template configuration for each server.
+To use, branch this branch and add the new branch to the main branch README